-Changes in tax laws or tax rulings could materially affect the Corporation's financial position and results of operations.
-Changes to, or differing interpretations of, taxation laws or regulations in Canada, Madagascar, the United States of America, or any of the countries in which the Corporation's assets or relevant contracting parties are located could result in some or all of the Corporation's profits being subject to additional taxation or other tax liabilities being applicable to the Corporation or its subsidiaries.
+Changes in tax laws or tax rulings could materially affect the Company's financial position and results of operations.
+Changes to, or differing interpretations of, taxation laws or regulations in Canada, Madagascar, the United States of America, or any of the countries in which the Company's assets or relevant contracting parties are located could result in some or all of the Company's profits being subject to additional taxation or other tax liabilities being applicable to the Company or its subsidiaries.
 Taxation laws are complex, subject to differing interpretations and applications by the relevant tax authorities.
-In particular, the tax treatment relating to the Corporation's corporate redomicile from the US to Canada is complex.
-There is no assurance that new taxation rules or accounting policies will not be enacted or that existing rules will not be applied in a manner which could result in the Corporation's profits being subject to additional taxation or which could otherwise have a material adverse effect on profitability, results of operations, financial condition and the trading price of the Corporation's securities.
-Additionally, the introduction of new tax rules or accounting policies could make investments in or by the Corporation less attractive to counterparties.
-Such changes could adversely affect the Corporation's ability to raise additional funding or make future investments.
+In particular, the tax treatment relating to the Company's corporate redomicile from the US to Canada is complex.
+There is no assurance that new taxation rules or accounting policies will not be enacted or that existing rules will not be applied in a manner which could result in the Company's profits being subject to additional taxation or which could otherwise have a material adverse effect on profitability, results of operations, financial condition and the trading price of the Company's securities.
+Additionally, the introduction of new tax rules or accounting policies, or changes to, or differing interpretations of, or application of, existing tax rules or accounting policies could make investments in or by the Company less attractive to counterparties.
+Such changes could adversely affect the Company's ability to raise additional funding or make future investments.